Vitalogy: Release and reception

-Vitalogy was released first on vinyl on November 22, 1994, two weeks before its CD and cassette release, and debuted at No. 55 on the Billboard 200 album chart.
+Vitalogy was released first on vinyl on November 22, 1994, two weeks before its CD and cassette release, and debuted at number 55 on the Billboard 200 album chart.
 The LP sold 34,000 copies in its first week of release, and, until Jack White's Lazaretto in 2014, it held the record for most vinyl sales in one week on Soundscan.
 It was also the first album to chart on the Billboard 200 due to vinyl sales alone since the CD became the dominant format for album sales.
-When Vitalogy was released on CD and cassette on December 6, 1994, it went to No. 1 on the Billboard 200 album chart, selling more than 877,000 copies in its first week.
-It was the second-fastest selling album in history, behind only the band's previous release Vs. Vitalogy has been certified five times platinum by the RIAA, and, as of July 2013, has sold 6.9 million copies in the United States, according to Nielsen SoundScan.
+When Vitalogy was released on CD and cassette on December 6, 1994, it went to number one on the Billboard 200 album chart, selling more than 877,000 copies in its first week.
+It was the second-fastest selling album in history, behind only the band's previous release Vs. Vitalogy has been certified five times platinum by the Recording Industry Association of America (RIAA), and, as of July 2013, has sold 6.9 million copies in the United States, according to Nielsen SoundScan.
 In July 2013, Rolling Stone ranked Vitalogy second in a reader's poll of Pearl Jam's best albums.

 Rolling Stone staff writer Al Weisel gave Vitalogy a positive four out of five stars, describing the album as "a wildly uneven and difficult record, sometimes maddening, sometimes ridiculous, often powerful."
 While Weisel praised several songs, saying that " Vitalogy has a number of gripping songs that match the soaring anthems of Ten, the extended grooves of Vs. or the poetry of either record", he somewhat criticized some of the more experimental songs as "throwaways and strange experiments that don't always work".
 Jon Pareles of The New York Times praised the album's diversity compared to the band's previous records, commenting that the band incorporated "fast but brutal punk, fuzz-toned psychedelia and judicious folk-rock, all of it sounding more spontaneous than before."
 He felt the band continued to be "unremittingly glum", and described the majority of the songs as "tortured first-person proclamations", commenting that "Vedder sounds more alone than ever."
 Time reviewer Christopher John Farley singled out "Bugs" as one of the album's "share of stinkers", but added "that's one admirably experimental failure on a largely successful album."
 Despite writing negatively of the album's "shapeless high-energy riff-rockers", Newsday staff writer Ira Robbins lauded Vitalogys sound and called it a "compelling triumph of surface over substance".
 In a mixed review of the album, Mark Jenkins of The Washington Post perceived a lack of subject matter or lyrical substance as Vitalogys weakness.